Taxation and trusts

 Dealing with taxation and trusts.
 It’s the sort of thinking that gets you noticed.

-In putting together a recommendation for your clients you should always bear in mind any tax consequences.
+When making a recommendation for your clients, you should always bear in mind any tax consequences.

 Whether it's income tax, capital gains tax, inheritance tax or corporation tax.
 It will all depend on the exact arrangement and the type of business your clients own - a company, partnership or sole trader.